accumulator/charge-lnd/INSTALL.md

 4. create a policy config file
 5. create a cron entry to run charge-lnd once per hour

+You'll need the internal Docker IP Address of your node, to find that:
+Run this command:

+`cat ~/umbrel/.env | grep LND_IP`

+Which will give you the IP you need to put in `YOUR.LND.ADDRESS` below.

 ```
 crontab -e
 ```